Skip to content

 kubectl apply -f kafka-tls.yaml

-By default, Kafka stores its certificate and key information into a java keystore (.jks) file.
-Because Hydrolix requires this information as files in PEM format, you must export this information before updating your cluster.
+By default, Kafka stores its certificate and key information in a Java KeyStore (.jks) file.
+Hydrolix requires the files in Privacy Enhanced Mail (PEM) format.

 $ keytool -list -keystore client.keystore.jks